Arghya-Banerjee/Lucy/README.md

 Lucy is not only a program to me but my best companion in my virtual world.
 Lucy is as of this time not capable of talking using Artificial Intelligence but I will try to implement AI and ML into Lucy for her to become something more that just a program and become a real Assistant to me.

+### Important Note:

+This program will not work in any other peoples computer as expected.
+Since I use specific paths for programs, other users must have other path names.
+Thus if you want to run this program change all the paths as per your need and then run it.

 ### More Info

 ![GitHub all releases](https://img.shields.io/github/downloads/crazycat-cyber/lucy/total?style=for-the-badge)